sansumbrella/Pockets/README.md

 File Utilities
 - Get next sequential filename

+Todo:
+CSV parsing a la d3/R

 Conventions:

-For the creation of smart pointers, we use the following typedefs: std::shared_ptr<class Type>	TypeRef;
+For the creation of smart pointers, we use the following typedefs:
+    std::shared_ptr<class Type>	TypeRef;
     std::unique_ptr<class Type> TypeUniqueRef;
 Factory ::create() methods return TypeUniqueRef
 You can easily get a TypeRef at creation if that's what you want TypeRef t = Type::create(); // compiler will make a shared_ptr w/o explicit call to move()